 Peanut Butter Banana Bars Tips

 - Use overripe bananas.
-The riper the banana, the sweeter the bars (and overall the more flavorful they are).
-We like to use bananas that are speckled all over.
+The riper the banana, the sweeter the bars (and the more flavorful).
+I like to use bananas that have speckles all over.

-- Line the pan with parchment paper (I don’t recommend foil) before adding in the batter.
-If the pan is unlined, it will be nearly impossible to get these bars out nicely.
+- Line the pan.
+Use parchment paper (not foil) so you can lift the bars out easily.
+If the pan isn’t lined, it will be difficult to get these bars out nicely.

-- Powdered oats (or oat flour).
+- Oat flour.
 What is it?
-Basically just regular oats that have been blended up (see “quick tip” box below).
+Just regular oats that you blend up (check the “quick tip” below).
 It adds a great texture, a different flavor, and a healthier aspect to this recipe.

 Quick Tip